There’s Only So Much Before My Child Throws a Tantrum

 Step One: Redirect their focus

 The most common method I use when my child throws a tantrum is to redirect their focus.
 A simple distraction from their thoughts eases the amount of crying.
 Furthermore, it also makes my child aware that there is something better they can do.
-Distracting your child’s mind from an unwanted focal point is non-confrontational and usually has the best results.
+Distracting your child’s mind from an unwanted focal point usually has good results.
 Creating awesome future adults takes a little gumption, but you can totally do it.

 How is this done?